-- (i) A player making the progressive wager also qualifies to win an envy payout.
-If another player at the table hits a hand associated with an envy pay, all other players who made the progressive bet win the envy pay.
-The player hitting the hand receives the normal prize pay only, but does not receive the envy pay. - (j) If a player's hand triggers an envy payout, the dealer will leave the hand face-up on the layout; otherwise, the dealer will lock up the cards.
-The dealer will then move on to the next player. - (16) If a player's card goes off the table, that player's hand is considered dead.
-The player will retain all wagers and the dealer will place the player's cards in the discard rack. - (17) If a dealer exposes any of the dealer's cards this will be considered a misdeal for the entire table.
-All player's wagers will be retained. - (18) If the player or a dealer exposes any of the player's cards, the dealer will turn over the exposed card and the hand will continue. - (19) If the dealer deals out an incorrect number of cards for the flop, the dealer will muck the flop cards and shuffle them along with the burn card and the remainder of the deck.
+- (8) After the turn, each player has the option to check or bet before the river card is dealt.
+A player can make a bet, equal to the ante wager, on the river.
+Should a player desire to check (not bet), the player is still active in the game.
+The river bet is an optional bet. - (9) The dealer then burns one card and deals another community card face upward in the designated river area. - (10) The dealer then returns the remaining cards in the deck to the discard rack, exposes their two hole cards and sets their best five card poker hand utilizing the five community cards and the dealer's two hole cards. - (11) Starting to the dealer's right, the dealer exposes each player's two hole cards, one player at a time.
+If the player made the optional bonus wager, the dealer takes or pays the player's bonus wager according to the posted pay table.
+The dealer then sets the players best five card poker hand, utilizing the five community cards and the players two hole cards.
+There is a showdown between the player and the dealer with the best high hand winning.
+If the player wins, the player is paid even money on the flop, turn and river bets with the ante wager being paid even money on a straight or higher.
+The ante wager is a push on a winning hand lower than a straight.
+If the dealer's hand is higher, the dealer takes all of the player's wagers.
+The dealer then collects the player's two cards and places them in the discard rack and moves on to the next player. - (12) Winning bonus wagers shall be paid according to a payment schedule prominently displayed on the table.
+Either of the following payment schedules may be used. - (13) If a player's card goes off the table, that player's hand is considered dead.
+The player will retain all wagers and the dealer will place the player's cards in the discard rack. - (14) If a dealer exposes any of the dealer's cards this will be considered a misdeal for the entire table.
+All player's wagers will be retained. - (15) If the player or a dealer exposes any of the player's cards, the dealer will turn over the exposed card and the hand will continue. - (16) If the dealer deals out an incorrect number of cards for the flop, the dealer will muck the flop cards and shuffle them along with the burn card and the remainder of the deck.
 The dealer will cut the cards, burn the top cards and flop three cards face up.
 The same procedure will apply to any mistakes during the turn and river; however, all cards placed prior to the mistake will remain in play.
-Folded cards will not be included in the shuffle. - (20) If the dealer forgets to burn a card at any time the hand will remain in play and each player will have the option to continue the hand or fold.
-The players that fold will retain all wagers and the cards will be placed in the discard rack. - (21) If the turn and/or the river cards are exposed prematurely prior to the player having a chance to act on the hand, the player will be given a chance to either check or place a wager. - (22) In all instances, the dealer will notify the floor supervisor prior to correcting any mistakes. - (23) The retail licensee may offer the game using the following pay schedules.
-The pay schedules in use, or payouts derived from the pay schedules, must be displayed on the table layout or on signage at the table:
+Folded cards will not be included in the shuffle. - (17) If the dealer forgets to burn a card at any time the hand will remain in play and each player will have the option to continue the hand or fold.
+The players that fold will retain all wagers and the cards will be placed in the discard rack. - (18) If the turn and/or the river cards are exposed prematurely prior to the player having a chance to act on the hand, the player will be given a chance to either check or place a wager. - (19) In all instances, the dealer will notify the floor supervisor prior to correcting any mistakes.